theblindhen/icfp2024/README.md

 ------------

 Open the project in a devcontainer (see below) or replicate the environment on the host.

 ### Using the devcontainer

 The setup is specified in `.devcontainer/Dockerfile`, but if you use VSCode you don't need to know any of the details to use it:

-- Check out the repo and open the folder in VSCode.
+- Check out the repo and open the workspace `icfp2024.code-workspace` in VSCode.
-- VSCode should with a popup ask you whether you want to open the folder in a container.
+- VSCode should show a popup ask you whether you want to open the workspace in a container.
 Click yes.
 If this popup doesn't appear, use View -> Command palette -> "Dev containers: Open workspace in container".
 - VSCode may tell you to install Docker, and should help you do so.
 Once Docker is installed, open it once to make sure you have accepted terms, etc. Once Docker is installed, you may need to repeat telling VSCode to open the workspace in a container.
 - Opening the container the first time will take a few minutes as Docker downloads the base image and installs the necessary packages (in the container).
 - Once this is done, terminals you open will be inside the container.
 From now you can follow the instructions below.